onsi/ginkgo/index.md

 You use `Describe` blocks to describe the individual behaviors of your code and `Context` blocks to excercise those behaviors under different circumstances.
 In this example we `Describe` loading a book from JSON and specify two `Context`s: when the JSON parses succesfully and when the JSON fails to parse.
 Semantic differences aside, the two container types have identical behavior.

-When nesting `Describe`/`Context` blocks the `BeforeEach` blocks for all the container nodes surrounding an `It` are run from outermost to innermost when the `It` is executed.
+When nesting `Describe`/`Context` blocks the `BeforeEach` blocks for all the container nodes surrounding an `It`/`Specify` are run from outermost to innermost when the `It`/`Specify` is executed.
 The same is true for `AfterEach` block thoug they run from innermost to outermost.
-Note: the `BeforeEach` and `AfterEach` blocks run for **each** `It` block.
+Note: the `BeforeEach` and `AfterEach` blocks run for **each** `It`/`Specify` block.
 This ensures a pristine state for each spec.

-> In general, the only code within a container block should be an `It` block or a `BeforeEach`/`JustBeforeEach`/`AfterEach` block, or closure variable declarations.
+> In general, the only code within a container block should be an `It`/`Specify` block or a `BeforeEach`/`JustBeforeEach`/`AfterEach` block, or closure variable declarations.
 It is generally a mistake to make an assertion in a container block.

 > It is also a mistake to *initialize* a closure variable in a container block.
-If one of your `It`s mutates that variable, subsequent `It`s will receive the mutated value.
+If one of your `It`s or `Specify`s mutates that variable, subsequent `It`s/`Specify`s will receive the mutated value.
 This is a case of test pollution and can be hard to track down.  **Always initialize your variables in `BeforeEach` blocks.**

-If you'd like to get information, at runtime about the current test, you can use `CurrentGinkgoTestDescription()` from within any `It` or `BeforeEach`/`AfterEach`/`JustBeforeEach` block.
-The `CurrentGinkgoTestDescription` returned by this call has a variety of information about the currently running test including the filename, line number, text in the `It` block, and text in the surrounding container blocks.
+If you'd like to get information, at runtime about the current test, you can use `CurrentGinkgoTestDescription()` from within any `It`/`Specify` or `BeforeEach`/`AfterEach`/`JustBeforeEach` block.
+The `CurrentGinkgoTestDescription` returned by this call has a variety of information about the currently running test including the filename, line number, text in the `It`/`Specify` block, and text in the surrounding container blocks.

 ### Separating Creation and Configuration: `JustBeforeEach`

 The above example illustrates a common antipattern in BDD-style testing.
 Our top level `BeforeEach` creates a new book using valid JSON, but a lower level `Context` excercises the case where a book is created with *invalid* JSON.
 This causes us to recreate and override the original book.
 Thankfully, with Ginkgo's `JustBeforeEach` blocks, this code duplication is unnecessary.

-`JustBeforeEach` blocks are guaranteed to be run *after* all the `BeforeEach` blocks have run and *just before* the `It` block has run.
+`JustBeforeEach` blocks are guaranteed to be run *after* all the `BeforeEach` blocks have run and *just before* the `It`/`Specify` block has run.
 We can use this fact to clean up the Book specs:

     var _ = Describe("Book", func() {
         var (